ozank/ozank.github.io/blog/project_management_sabbatical.md

 ## Kanban vs. Scrum

 I personally like the Kanban style more but Scrum is also a very popular agile project management method.
-I'll leave it to project leaders to choose the best suitable method for themselves, but please have start with the following links (more resources below):
+I'll leave it to project teams to choose the best suitable method for themselves, but please have a look at the following links before you start (more resources available below):

 <img src="https://i0.wp.com/matthiasorgler.com/wp-content/uploads/2023/10/1695626298793.jpeg" alt="Drawing" style="width: 200px;"/>